bob-606/5.easa.fi/README.md

 ## 40. What pressure pattern can be observed at a lift-generating wing profile at positive angle of attack?
-What pressure pattern can be observed at a lift-generating wing profile at positive angle of attack?
 - High pressure is created above, lower pressure below the profile
 - Pressure below remains unchanged, lower pressure is created above the profile
 - Pressure above remains unchanged, higher pressure is created below the profile